Skip to main content

 Gravensteen Castle, locally simply known as Gravensteen, lies in the city of Ghent, in the East Flanders province in the Flemish region in Belgium.

-The first fortification at this site, a sand dune with swampy borders in between the anabranches of the River Leie, was built in the mid-9th century by Baldwin I, the first Count of Flanders, to fight off Viking raids.
-This fortification grew out to be the seat of the Counts of Flanders, hence its name 'Gravensteen', which literally translates back to 'Stone of the Counts'.
-Around 879 AD it was apparently taken by the Vikings as they used it as a base for their raids in the area.
+The first fortification at this site, a dune with swampy borders between the anabranches of the River Leie, was built in the mid-9th century by Baldwin I, the first Count of Flanders, to fend off Viking raids.
+This fortification grew into the seat of the Counts of Flanders, hence its name 'Gravensteen,' which literally translates to 'Stone of the Counts.'
+Around 879 AD, it was apparently taken by the Vikings, who used it as a base for their raids in the area.

-Count Arnulf I had the fortification completely rebuilt during the 10th century.
-It then consisted of a hall atop a small hill surrounded by other buildings, everything was built out of wood.
-In the 11th century, Count Robert I had the castle drastically rebuilt.
-He had the old wooden hall replaced by a rectangular stone keep, 3 stories high, surrounded by new wooden auxiliary buildings and a defensive enclosure with a wall tower.
-Later the defensive wall and the wall tower were rebuilt in stone and a stone gate tower was added.
+Count Arnulf I had the fort completely rebuilt during the 10th century.
+It then consisted of a hall atop a small hill surrounded by other buildings, all built out of wood.
+In the 11th century, Count Robert I drastically rebuilt the castle, replacing the old wooden hall with a rectangular stone keep three stories high, surrounded by new wooden auxiliary buildings and a defensive enclosure with a wall tower.
+Later, the defensive wall and wall tower were rebuilt in stone, and a stone gate tower was added.
 The entire site was moated.

-In 1180, Count Philip I had the castle again completely rebuilt.
-It is his castle that we see today.
-He built the almost 30 meters high keep, the barbican in front of the gate tower and the defensive wall with its 24 protruding turrets.
+In 1180, Count Philip I had the castle entirely rebuilt again.
+This is the castle we see today, featuring the nearly 30-meter-high keep, the barbican in front of the gate tower, and the defensive wall with its 24 protruding turrets.

-Count Louis II moved out of Gravensteen Castle in the first part of the 14th century because he desired a more comfortable residence.
-The castle stayed the administrative center of the county.
-In 1353 the Mint of Ghent was installed in the castle.
-In 1407 also the Council of Flanders moved in and used part of the castle as a prison.
+Count Louis II moved out of Gravensteen Castle in the early 14th century, seeking a more comfortable residence, but the castle remained the county's administrative center.
+In 1353, the Mint of Ghent was established in the castle.
+By 1407, the Council of Flanders also moved in, using part of the castle as a prison.

-In later centuries parts of the moat silted up and houses were built against the outer castle walls, hiding the castle from view until around 1900.
-The Council had its seat in the castle until 1778, when it was sold to civilians.
-During the 19th century the castle was used as a cotton mill and habitation for the laborers and their families.
-At the end of the century the cotton mill and the laborers moved out, leaving Gravensteen Castle almost as a ruin.
+In later centuries, parts of the moat silted up, and houses were built against the outer castle walls, hiding the castle from view until around 1900.
+The council held its seat in the castle until 1778, when it was sold to civilians.
+During the 19th century, the castle was used as a cotton mill and housing for laborers and their families.
+By the end of the century, the cotton mill and laborers moved out, leaving Gravensteen Castle nearly in ruins.

 Gallery